rakotomandimby/code-ai-agent/code-ai-agent/.ai-history/25050419h34m32s_gemini_disabled.md

 The problem is that the system instructions are not included fully included in the prompt, only the first line is included:

 Tell me why does this happen?

+# This is disabled answer (0k in, 0k out)

+Gemini models are disabled